What are noise laws in the District for ABC licensed establishments?

 How do ABC licensed establishments know when the Noise Task Force is visiting?

 ABC licensed establishments will not know when officials from the Noise Task force will be visiting their establishment.
-A letter was sent to ABC licensees on March 11, 2014 informing them that the Noise Task Force would begin stepping up checks in the District.

 How can the public submit a noise complaint?